sb-ph/portfolio-starter/README.md

 | `size`       | text     | `lg`    | The size that the media should be displayed; `sm`, `md`, or `lg` |
 | `type`\*     | text     | -       | `image` or `video`                                               |

-Image blocks allow this additional property.
+Image blocks require one additional property:

 | Property | Format | Default | Description                 |
 | -------- | ------ | ------- | --------------------------- |
 | `alt`\*  | text   | -       | The alt text for your image |

-And video blocks allow these additional properties.
+And video blocks allow the following additional properties.
 Note that video autoplay is only supported in certain browsers and devices.

 | Property   | Format  | Default | Description                                           |
 | ---------- | ------- | ------- | ----------------------------------------------------- |